 We may as well start with one of the most legendary gear makers in the world.
 Fender bass guitars have been mainstays in just about every genre of music for the past half a century.
 Fender is generally known for passive, four-string instruments, although they do have some five-string and active instruments in their lineup.

 Mostly, when you’re thinking of Fender you’re thinking about the Jazz and Precision Bass.
-Both are high-quality, American-made instruments, and in many ways they have set the bar in the industry over the past 50 years.
+Both are high-quality, American-made instruments, and in many ways, they have set the bar in the industry over the past 50 years.

-If you don’t have the cash for an American version, or if you’d just rather ease into the Fender thing, they also have some budget-friendly “Standard” models of the Precision and Jazz that are made in their Mexico facilities.
+If you don’t have the cash for an American version, or if you’d just rather ease into the Fender thing, they also have some budget-friendly Player Series” models of the Precision and Jazz that are made in their Mexico facilities.

 Squier is Fender’s little brother, so to speak.
 They are owned by Fender, and most Squier guitars are low-cost versions of Fender instruments.
 This means a beginning player can start out with a Fender-style Precision or Jazz Bass at a reasonable price.